|

 remote in time and place (such as a tropical island or a futuristic society),

-had gotten a reputation for being frivolous, mindless, and sometimes cynical.
+had gotten a reputation for being frivolous, mindless, and sometimes

-The extravaganza had come to Shaw (and Barrie) from J. R. Planché
+Shaw (and Barrie) from J. R. Planché and W. S.

-trivial and cynical fun, which disqualified them as serious New Drama.
-But as
+fun, which disqualified them as serious New Drama.
+But as the generation that shared Archer’s

-the generation that shared Archer’s critical categories passed away, Shaw felt
+critical categories passed away, Shaw felt less constrained, and his career saw

-less constrained, and his career saw the gradual emergence into the open of an
+the gradual emergence into the open of an extravaganza method.

 From The Apple Cart on, Shaw openly acknowedged